Psalms For Life

 Hope in him now and always.

-Having fled in terror from Goliath, everyone in Saul’s army was baffled by little David’s unflinching calm.
-Everyone except David’s brothers, who berated him for playing the bigshot.
+Having fled in terror from Goliath, everyone in Saul’s army was baffled by little David’s unflinching confidence in God.
+Everyone except David’s brothers, who were too busy berating him for playing the big shot.
 But David’s ambitions were far different from theirs.
 Ignorant of the sweet simplicity he’d found in God’s embrace, his brothers didn’t get it: he was wide open to whatever God wanted and nothing else mattered.
 What else explains his unearthly calm?

-For dramatic reasons, I imagine David singing verses 1-2 to God after his brothers’ public tongue-lashing and then, while advancing on Goliath, shouting verse 3 over his shoulder to the dumbstruck Israelites behind him.
+I imagine David singing verses 1 and 2 to God after his brothers’ public tongue-lashing.
+Then while advancing on Goliath, sling in hand, he shouts verse 3 back over his shoulder to all the Israelites standing mesmerized behind him.

 In any case, true fulfillment lies in surrendering to God’s will.
 As Jesus says, we must become like little children.
 Obedience may be straightforward.
-But faith’s letting go rarely is since accepting God’s dreams for us involves accepting his means to them too.
-That involves accepting our lot, actively waiting for him to show us what he wants us to do, and embracing it—usually without the certainty David had about how it will all turn out.
+But faith’s letting go seldom is since accepting God’s dreams for us involves accepting his means to them too.
+That involves accepting our lot, fully embracing what he wants us to do, and actively waiting for him to show up—usually without knowing how it will all turn out.
 While God’s dreams for us will cost us everything, they’ll be good with his goodness.
 And for all its challenges, waiting on God is still as simple as a baby’s resting in its mother’s arms.

 Above the din of the world, Lord, your still small voice calls me to freedom and simplicity.
 All that I long for is found in your arms.
 Yet I so easily fear, lest the world leave me behind.
 Center me in you, God, that in your pure and peaceful wisdom, I may learn your gentleness, joy, and rest.
 Amen.